Autowiring

 articles: Model\ArticleRepository

-Autowiring is driven by types, so ArticleRepository class must be defined as follows:
+Autowiring is guided by types, so for it to work, the ArticleRepository class must be defined roughly as follows:

 namespace Model;